>

 Scope and Contents

 Highlights of the Frederick Hall collection in the Auburn Avenue Research Library Archives Division are 228 testimonials and correspondence dating from 1939 to 1950.
-Also included is one scrapbook of clippings, programs, flyers and other materials documenting Dr. Hall's tenure at Dillard University.
+The collection also includes one scrapbook of clippings, programs, flyers and other materials documenting Hall's tenure at Dillard University.

 Dates